 Why do I need to take blood pressure readings?

 Before starting your medication, we’ll ask you to provide some baseline health information.
 This usually includes your blood pressure, pulse, and weight.
-In some cases, your consultant may also recommend an ECG and/or blood tests.
+In some cases, your clinician may also recommend an ECG and/or blood tests.

 Once titration begins, it’s important to continue monitoring your blood pressure, pulse, and weight at regular intervals.
 These checks help your prescriber make sure the medication is safe and effective for you.
 You’ll be asked to share your readings at the end of each four-week prescription period.